 - Do your best to avoid names that may be confused with commands.
 Imagine your little puppy learning to “sit,” but their name is “Kit” or “Pit.”
 While the names are cute, learning the commands that sound similar will be a little trickier at first, so have a bit more patience if you’re set on the name.

 - Test out the name.
-Say it loud, say it soft, say it grumpy, and say it sweet.
+Say it loud, say it softly, say it grumpy, and say it sweet.

 - Think of the personality your puppy has (or is likely to have).
 Most dog breeds have specific qualities, so even before your puppy comes home, it is somewhat easy to pick a name.
 Or, you may choose to have your furry friend at home with you for a few days while you get to know him or her and then pick the name to express their character.